nodana/nodana-cli/README.md

 ## API Key

 You need an API key to use the CLI.
 As we are currently beta testing, you will need a token which you can exchange for an API key using the `exchange` command.

-> Tokens are available over Nostr.
-Check the Nodana website for the link.
+Tokens are available via Nostr.
+Send us a DM requesting a token and if there's a place left in our beta testing program then we will send you one.

 ## Commands